0xronin/0xRonin/README.md

 ## Hi, I'm [Ronin](https://twitter.com/0xZKP)

- I aspire to write secure smart contracts and build Decentralized systems and applications, that minimize or eliminate our reliance on centralized third parties.
+ I aspire to write secure smart contracts for Decentralized systems and applications, that minimize or eliminate our reliance on centralized third parties.

 * 💻 I like blockchain technology and solidity